We're Still Relevant, Dammit

 - The Comics Curmudgeon gets a lot of humor out of this topic:

-- This Barney Google and Snuffy Smith strip, which notes that television show references are out of place in the time warp the hillbillies live in anyway.
+- For instance, this Snuffy Smith strip, which notes that television show references are out of place in the time warp the hillbillies live in anyway.

 - Momma has a writer that may have never seen a computer in his life.